If you use the internet, you are likely to use an Opera or Chrome browser regardless of where you are located or what device you use.

 If we pick the features like performance then the conclusion will be very straightforward.
 Opera will be a clear winner.

-Opera boasts a built-in VPN, turbo speed, battery saving, charges fewer internet data plans, and so forth.
+- Opera boasts a built-in VPN, turbo speed, battery saving, charging fewer internet data plans, and so forth.
 They all step up performance in some or another way.

 Chrome can be modified to have these features, but for this, it requires third-party extensions.